 (e) Premises means any real property which the College possesses, controls, or owns.

 (f) Viewpoint- and Content-Neutral means speech policies or procedures that regulate speech without consideration for the speech’s content, such as regulations regarding speech’s time, manner, and place.

 All persons attending a College-sponsored or College-approved event will conduct themselves with respect for the forum and the learning environment at all times.
 Persons will have an opportunity to express contrary viewpoints as appropriate for the forum.
 Expression of a contrary or dissenting viewpoint may not be undertaken in a manner that disrupts the event or attempts to create a fearful or intimidating climate.

 All persons are permitted to engage in speech activities in Free Speech Areas.
+Designation of certain locations as Free Speech Areas does not diminish students’ or employees’ right of speech or expression on other premises.
 However, speech activities that disrupt the College’s normal operations or invade others’ rights will not be permitted.
 Disruption to the College’s normal operations, interference with an activity or event, threats, implied threats, physical intimidation, or any form of violent behavior will result in any or all of the following College actions: use of College disciplinary processes for students and employees, action by College police officers, or appropriate external law enforcement involvement.

 II.E.1.04.
 Speech Activities May Not Cause Obstruction

 Speech activities must not obstruct vehicular, bicycle, or pedestrian traffic.
 Speech activities must not interfere with ingress or egress to the College’s facilities, activities, or events.

 LSCS Policy Manual Section adopted by the Board of Trustees on September 6, 2018